-Reminiscences of an Atomic Kid Just where is the radiation? or, sniffing around for trouble
+Reminiscences of an Atomic Kid Just where is the radiation?

 OUR family had moved to Los Alamos, New Mexico in 1968.
 I guess I should jump in here and give a bit of history of this town.
 In WW II, Los Alamos was a ranch school.
 The place was turned into the primary research center of the Manhattan Project.
 Its main aim was the designing and building of an atomic bomb.
 Later the town became the main research center for nuclear weapons design for many years.
-At the time the reseach organization there was known as the Los Alamos Scientific Laboratory.
-It was almost always simply called the LAB.
+At the time the research organization there was known as the Los Alamos Scientific Laboratory.
+It was almost always simply called the Los Alamos Scientific Laboratory.
+It was almost always simply called the Los Alamos